Active Shooter Training Tips

 Current events within the past 2 weeks 2 "good guys with guns" tried to stop a bad guy with a gun.
-Subsequently both GOOD gunmen were immediately shot by police and murdered.
-Both GOOD gunmen were African American.
+Subsequently both GOOD gunmen were immediately shot and killed...by the police.🤔 Both GOOD gunmen were African American.
 Unfortunately in both scenarios "GOOD guy with a gun" didn't work for them.

-There needs to be a change in law enforcement training to consider CCW licensees, possibly being the 1st responders to active shooters (BAD guys with guns).
-More than likely it will not happen.
+There needs to be a change in law enforcement training to consider CCW licensees possibly being the 1st responders to active shooters (BAD guys with guns).
+More than likely that change in training may not happen nor be adequate.

 Below are tips & information that we HOPE can minimize this kind of risk, and hopefully keep the "good guy with a gun" ALIVE.